Wurmbea drummondii

-Wurmbea drummondii, also known as the York Gum Nancy, is a species of plant in the Colchicaceae family that is endemic to Australia.
+Wurmbea drummondii, also known as the York Gum Nancy, is a species of plant in the family Colchicaceae that is endemic to Australia.

 Description

 The species is a cormous perennial herb that grows to a height of 1.5–5 cm.
 Its white to pink flowers appear in June.

 Distribution and habitat

 The species is found in the Avon Wheatbelt, Geraldton Sandplains and Jarrah Forest IBRA bioregions of western Western Australia.
 It grows in loam, clay and sandy clay soils on winter-wet sites.